-Heaven Homes was founded in 2010 to meet the needs of extremely vulnerable children in the Newtown community.
+Heaven Homes was founded in 2010 to meet the needs of orphans and extremely vulnerable children in the Newtown community.
 The children were unable to access education, so to make this possible, Kippy and her mum Hannah established a school with great leadership, giving the children a chance to change their destiny.

 When Ebola struck, the entire country was affected, with 4000 known deaths.
 There are said to be thousands more unreported cases which leaves the death toll at an unthinkable number.

 The schools in the country were not open during this time and Heaven Homes was unoccupied.
 Kippy’s mum, through her links with the council, heard of Ebola orphans being left alone with nobody to care for them.
 As she had always helped orphans, she was approached by the councillor to help with this crisis.
 She initially helped by providing food and meeting immediate needs, but when she saw these children, left behind with no one to care for them, her heart broke and she could not leave them where they were.

 It was at this exact time Operation Orphan launched its crisis response, offering support to these children long term.
 We formed an official partnership with Heaven Homes and the day the children arrived on site was the same day the first monetary donation arrived in Sierra Leone to support them.
 Today Operation Orphan gives towards the children’s education, their medical fees, their food and any other needs that they may have.
 We are also investing in their emotional wellbeing and processing of trauma, our aim to help them be as prepared as possible for adulthood.
 We have also been able to fund the building of two lovely new homes.